Comfortable and confidential care.

 Acupuncture has been used to treat a variety of health problems for centuries, by regulating the body’s ability to heal, through the stimulation of specially-defined body points, using very fine sterilized filiform needles.

-Research* has revealed the chemical that mediates acupuncture’s beneficial effects on the cardiovascular system.
 By stimulation of body points, this triggers the production of chemicals known as endorphins.
 Endorphins have been dubbed the body’s “natural opiates” because they act on the same nerve cells as morphine and other opiate drugs, helping muscles relax and dulling pain.

 For you, the response produces decreasing symptoms that last for increasingly longer amounts of time.